 To keep Windows from suspending USB ports, review your Power Settings under PC SETTINGS>SYSTEM>POWER & SLEEP.
 If you use a computer that is plugged in at all times, we recommend disabling the “Sleep” and “Hibernate” options.

-Also be sure to click “Additional Power Settings”, click on your default Power Plan and check to see if the “USB Selective Suspend Settings” option is enabled in the “USB” section.
-You will need to click on “Change Advanced Power Settings” to view these options.
+Also be sure to click “Additional Power Settings,” then click on your default Power Plan and check to see if the “USB Selective Suspend Settings” option is enabled in the “USB” section.
+(You will need to click on “Change Advanced Power Settings” to view these options.)

 Computers running Mac OS can also suspend USB ports if they are using too much power, or if you have the "Computer Sleep" option enabled in your "Energy Saver" settings.
 See https://support.apple.com/guide/mac-help/set-sleep-and-wake-times-mchle41a6ccd/mac for more information about how to adjust these settings to keep your computer from sleeping.